 In July of 1962, the Cambridge School of Business, located on Boylston, announced that both 163 Marlborough and 164 Marlborough would become women’s dormitories for their school.

 In November of 1964, Garden Halls, Inc. filed for (and subsequently received) permission to convert 163 Marlborough from a lodging house into a dormitory, called Endicott Hall.

-In October of 1975, 163 Marlborough was purchased from the Commonwealth Realty Trust by David and Marcia Myers.
+On October 28, 1975, 163 Marlborough was purchased from the Commonwealth Realty Trust by David and Marcia Myers.
 They continued to operate it as a dormitory.

-In October of 1984, the Cushing-Endicott House Limited Partnership purchased 163 Marlborough from David and Marcia Myers.
+On October 9, 1984, the Cushing-Endicott House Limited Partnership purchased 163 Marlborough from David and Marcia Myers.
 Prior to selling the house, the Myerses worked with the Boston Landmarks Commission to establish a trust and perpetual easement intended to ensure preservation of “the basic layout, finishes and detail of the principal public spaces of the Cushing-Endicott House,” with the intention of preserving the “features of the house as built in 1871-73 or added during the Endicott years (prior to 1958).”
 The easement includes “the entrance foyer and reception hall, two small octagonal rooms on the east end of the first floor, the three major rooms on the second floor, the stairways connecting the first, second, and third floors, and the original hot air heating furnace.”

-In December of 1984, Cushing-Endicott House LP applied for (and subsequently received) permission to convert the house into five apartments, and in November of 1985 they converted the property into condominium units, the The Cushing-Endicott Condominium.
+In December of 1984, Cushing-Endicott House LP applied for (and subsequently received) permission to convert the house into five apartments, and on November 21, 1985. they converted the property into condominium units, the The Cushing-Endicott Condominium.
 In April of 1986, the number of units was increased to six.
 In March of 1997. two units on the third floor were combined and the number of units was reduced to five.